The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Results

 The energy-dependent degree and angle of polarization in the range $2$--$6\,\mathrm{keV}$ are shown in Figure \ref{fig:pdpa_xspec}, while the best-fit values obtained in the different energy intervals are reported in Table \ref{tab:pdpa_xspec} (along with the corresponding pulsed fraction).
-When the most probable value of PD in a given energy interval falls below the corresponding $\mathrm{MDP}_{99}$, the $3\sigma$ upper limit is reported in the top panel of Figure \ref{fig:pdpa_xspec}, while PA is unconstrained and marked by a double arrow.
+When the most probable value of PD in a given energy interval falls below the corresponding $\mathrm{MDP}_{99}$ (i.e., when the corresponding $99\%$ confidence contour remains open in the bottom panel of Figure \ref{fig:pdpa_xspec}), the $3\sigma$ upper limit is reported in the top panel of Figure \ref{fig:pdpa_xspec}, while PA is unconstrained and marked by a double arrow.
 Significant polarization is detected only at energies below $5\,\mathrm{keV}$, which is in agreement with the discussion in section \ref{sec:obs-ixpe}.
 In bins where the polarization measure is significant, the PD appears to vary with energy, showing a minimum between $3$ and $4\,\mathrm{keV}$.
 Taking into account also the most probable value of $\mathrm{PD}$ in the bin $5$--$6\,\mathrm{keV}$, the hypothesis of a constant $\mathrm{PD}$ is marginally rejected at the confidence level of $94.9\%$ ($\chi^2/\mathrm{dof}=7.75/3$, for a fit to a constant $\mathrm{PD}$).
 Considering, instead, only the 3 energy bins where the polarization degree is significant, the constant fit is ruled out at $97.6\%$ confidence level ($\chi^2/\mathrm{dof}=7.48/2$).
 This is supported by the confidence contours shown in Figure \ref{fig:pdpa_xspec}: the $68\%$ contours of the $3$--$4\,\mathrm{keV}$ and the $2$--$3\,\mathrm{keV}$ energy bins do not intersect and the former is only tangent to the $4$--$5\,\mathrm{keV}$ one.
 The polarization angle, instead, is fully consistent with a constant within $1\sigma$ confidence level, with an average value of $74^\circ.4\pm2^\circ.1$ measured West of North.